Muskogee County District Court 02.03.21

 Initial appearances

-BARNETT, Aaron James.
-Driving a motor vehicle while under the influence of alcohol and drugs; driving with license cancelled/suspended/revoked; possession of controlled dangerous substance.
-Bond $7,500.
-Disposition docket Feb.
-23.

-CRAIG, Andrew Jake.
-Domestic abuse - assault and battery; resisting an officer.
+COOPER, Cory Brandon.
+Cultivation of controlled substance; possession of firearm after former conviction; possess firearm during commission of a felony; unlawful possession of drug paraphernalia.
 Bond same.
-Sounding docket Feb.
-23.

-HILL, Darrell Dewayne.
-Possession of firearm after former felony conviction; possession of firearm during commission of a felony; distribution of controlled dangerous substance — including possession with intent to distribute. unlawful possession of drug paraphernalia.
-Bond $100,000.
 Sounding docket Feb.
 23.

 DUI arrest